Robustness of the Floquet-assisted superradiant phase and possible laser operation: Introduction

-The development of new laser mechanisms has continually expanded the technological range of laser applications.
-An intriguing class of laser mechanisms is superradiant lasing, which is based on collective coherent spontaneous emission of identical atomic transitions, i.e. superradiance, which is a transient phenomenon that can be engineered into continuous operation to achieve ultra narrow linewidths \cite{Reynaud,Woerdman,Holland1,Thompson1,Chen,Hemmerich3,Thomsen,Holland2,Thompson2,Thompson3,Thompson4,Keeling1,Molmer1,Morigi1,Nicholson,Molmer4}.
-This laser operation is characterized by the coherence that is stored in the two-level systems (TLS) rather than the photon state in the cavity, in contrast to conventional lasing.
-One crucial feature of lasing is the generation of monochromatic scalable coherent photonic output that displays line narrowing below the intrinsic linewidth.
+Generally speaking, one crucial feature of both regular and unconventional lasing is the generation of monochromatic scalable coherent emission that displays line narrowing below the intrinsic linewidth.
 Further, practical laser operation is expected to be stable in the presence of environmental factors.
 Such factors include inhomogeneous broadening which in solid-state systems occurs due to material defects, while in gaseous setups it occurs due to the velocity distribution of the atoms.
 This leads to spectral linewidths that exceed intrinsic linewidths due to shifted energy levels that would be degenerate in the absence of inhomogeneous broadening.
-We note that unconventional laser mechanisms \cite{Mollow1,Scully,LWIreview,Schoen1,Shelykh1,Kay,Parkins}, superradiant phenomena \cite{Thorwart1,Thorwart2,Volz,Molmer3,MultimodePolariton}, time-crystalline phases \cite{Cosme3,Hemmerich4,Tuquero1} and other exotic non-equilibrium states \cite{Brandes1,Keeling2,Zilberberg,Hemmerich1,Mathey1,Keeling3,IntroToDicke,Hemmerich2,Cosme1,Budker,Cosme2} have been put forth in various dynamical quantum optical systems.

-In a recent work we have presented the Floquet-assisted superradiant phase (FSP) \cite{FSP} in the Rabi-Dicke model in the presence of solid-like dissipation.
-The underlying mechanism of the FSP consists of strong coherent driving of TLSs which leads to Floquet (or dressed) states with energies that deviate from the bare transitions.
+In recent work we have presented the Floquet-assisted superradiant phase (FSP) \cite{FSP} in a parametrically driven Dicke model in the presence of solid-like dissipation.
+The underlying mechanism of the FSP consists of strong coherent driving of the TLSs which leads to Floquet states with energies that deviate from the bare transitions.
 These Floquet states can be tuned into resonance with a cavity while they simulatenously experience effective population inversion due to the interplay of coherent driving and dissipation.
-Coupling the TLSs to the cavity results in the population inversion being depleted in order to sustain an oscillating coherent state in the cavity.
+This model is motivated by the demonstration of negative optical conductivities as a consequence of population inverted Floquet states in coherently driven graphene \cite{Broers}.
+Coupling the TLSs to the cavity results in the population inversion being depleted in order to sustain the oscillating coherent state in the cavity.
+The mechanism of the FSP is illustrated in Fig.~\ref{fig0}.
+The regime in which inversion occurs as calculated in previous work \cite{FSP} is indicated with grey hatched lines.